pschachte/wybe/WYBE.md

 If you want a particular constructor to be public, precede that constructor with the `pub` keyword.

-Note that, unlike most Object Oriented languages, making constructors public does not commit you to any particular representation of the type.
+Note that, unlike most object-oriented languages, making constructors public does not commit you to any particular representation of the type.
 You may define your own public functions to act as constructors, and they will be indistinguishable from the actual constructors by users of the type.